East Lothian is a wonderful county for cycling especially if you’re a bit of a novice or want to go out on a leisurely cycle with the family.

 Only a short distance from Scotland's capital Edinburgh, East Lothian provides the right ingredients for bikepacking adventures for all ages.
 At 39 miles (63km) the Go East Lothian Trail is perfect for families, microadventures or a long day ride.
 The route, designed by round the world cyclist Markus Stitz, features quiet roads, gravel tracks, singletrack, walking and cycle paths.
 It is suitable for gravel, mountain and e-mountain bikes, and can be ridden in all seasons.
 The Go East Lothian Trail offers plenty of excuses to stop and explore, from the stunning beaches at Seacliff, Tyninghame, Belhaven and Yellowcraig to John Muir's birthplace, Archerfield Walled Garden, Smeaton Nursery, East Links Family Park, the Scottish Seabird Centre and the magnificent Preston Mill.
 The route incorporates sections of the well-known John Muir Way.
 And as you are never far away from one of the great restaurants, cafes and shops East Lothian has to offer, you should factor in enough time to explore.

 The Go East Lothian Trail starts and finishes at the harbour in North Berwick and is well-served by public transport.
 Scotrail operates frequent train services between Edinburgh and North Berwick, and trains also regularly stop in Dunbar on the East Coast line between Edinburgh and London.
 There are bike shops in North Berwick and Dunbar, and bikes can be hired from Belhaven Bikes in Dunbar.
+You can also hire a fat-tyred electric bike from EZ Riders to cruise our country roads, trails and beaches.
 Car parking is available in North Berwick and villages and towns along the route.
 For more detailed information about the route and to download the GPX file for free, visit: bikepackingscotland.com/eastlothian.
 Click on the video below to take at look at this amazing route.

 East Lothian is mainly flat and not too hilly for starters – which always helps – and the scenery is magnificent.
 If you are looking for more of a challenge, then follow the roads further inland where rolling countryside leads into the foothills of the Lammermuirs with wonderful views across the whole county.